Brick Township, New Jersey: Roads and highways

 As of May 2010, the township had a total of 318.77 mi of roadways, of which 256.23 mi were maintained by the municipality, 46.64 mi by Ocean County and 12.61 mi by the New Jersey Department of Transportation and 3.29 mi by the New Jersey Turnpike Authority.

 The Garden State Parkway is the most prominent highway passing through Brick.
-It traverses the western part of the municipality with three interchanges: Exits 91, 90, and 89.
+It traverses the western part of the municipality with three interchanges: Exits 89, 90 and 91.
 Three state routes also pass through: Route 70 Route 88, and Route 35.
-The major county routes that pass through are CR 528, and CR 549 (as well as its spur).
+The major county routes that pass through are County Route 528, and County Route 549 (as well as its spur).

 The Laurelton Circle was located near the center of Brick Township.
 The traffic circle was at the junction of Route 70, Route 88 and Princeton Avenue.
-It was converted to a traffic light regulated intersection in 1986, due to an increase in traffic and accidents.
+With an unmanageable 95,000 vehicles navigating the circle each day, it was converted to a traffic light regulated intersection in 1986, due to an increase in traffic and accidents.
 To reduce the need for left turns, a short portion of eastbound Route 88 was re-routed onto Princeton Avenue.
 Some other movements are controlled by jughandles and a two-way connection in the northwest corner.